showandtell/ShowAndTell/README.md

 Show & Tell is all client side JavaScript.
 There is no server component or AJAX so you can download and open it from your filesystem.

-Its easy to extend S&T with new media widgets, just make a handlebars template, create event handlers that modify the current card object when it is interacted with, and declare it in the cardConfiguration.js
+I plan to make this tool easy to extend with new widgets and configure for other use cases (e.g. creating surveys)

 Exporters take the deck object array and emit something.
-They are also easy to add.
+I want them to also be modular.

+I plan to make it so this works well on mobile devices.
+I want to get rid of the bootstrap stuff and many use the topcoat buttons.
+I'm not sure what I'll do for modals.

 ### Testing: